semiologic/feed-widgets/readme.txt

 2. Open the Feed Widgets panel ("sidebar", in the WP jargon)
 3. Place whichever widgets you want in that panel

-Widgets in this panel will be appended after each post.
+Widgets in this panel will be appended to each post.
 Note that not all widgets work here: anything javascript based -- ads in particular -- are stripped from feed readers.
 To insert ads in your feed, use FeedBurner or an equivalent service.

 Common uses for this plugin include: